- What is the Capital City Fellows Program?

 Who is eligible?

-To be eligible to participate in the Capital City Fellows Program, applicants must have earned their graduate degree (with a GPA of 3.5 or higher) within two to three years prior to the start of the October fellowship.
-In other words, Fellows starting October 2015 must have earned their master’s degree between October 2013 and October 2015.
-Waivers to this requirement are granted in exceptional cases.
+To be eligible to participate in the Capital City Fellows Program, applicants must have earned their graduate degree (with a GPA of 3.5 or higher; 3.0 required for J.D. within two years prior to the start of the October fellowship.
 Please contact the program manager for more information.

-There is no subject-specific master’s degree requirement although the program mainly attracts people focused on public administration, public policy, urban planning, public health, business administration, social work, or transportation planning and engineering.
+There is no subject specific master’s degree requirement although the program mainly attracts people focused on public administration, public policy, urban planning, public health, business administration, social work, or transportation planning and engineering.
 Law school graduates are also applicable.
 Applicants must demonstrate a commitment to public service and an interest in public policy and management.
 In addition, Fellows must be District residents or become District residents within 180 days of their start date.

 What is the process for selecting Fellows?

 An Advisory Board reviews all the applications and invites superior applicants for a phone interview.
-Candidates will be informed after the phone interview if they are invited to come to an all-day interview session held in the District in June/July.
-(Note that candidates are required to pay their own way to the interview.)
-At the June/July session, the Advisory Board evaluates applicants based on an individual interview, a writing assessment, and a group exercise completed that day.
+Candidates will be informed after the phone interview if they are invited to come to an all-day interview session held in the District in September (Note that candidates are required to pay their own way to the interview).
+At the September interview session, the Advisory Board evaluates applicants based on a writing assessment and a group exercise.
 Candidates are informed if they are selected for the fellowship in late September.
 Fellows official start date will be in October.

 What types of work do Fellows perform?

-Each placement is unique and host agencies involved Fellows in a range of projects and processes, from budget development and analysis to strategic planning, process improvement, research, project management, and collaboration and program delivery with agency partners and other stakeholders.
-For example, a Fellow assigned to the Department of Human Resources might work on training city officials on the performance management system, whereas the Fellow assigned to the Office of the City Adminstrator might work on launching the Neighborhood Services Initiative.
+Each placement is unique, and Fellows are involved in a range of projects and processes by their host agencies from budget development and analysis to strategic planning, process improvement, research, project management, and collaboration and program delivery with agency partners and other stakeholders.
+For example, a Fellow assigned to the Department of Human Resources might work on training city officials on the performance management system, whereas a Fellow assigned to the Office of the City Administrator might work on launching the Neighborhood Services Initiative.

 Do Fellows get to select their placements?

 Not directly.
-The Department of Human Resources maintains the right to make all placements based on a combination of agency needs and the Fellows’ experience and skills.
-Fellows are given the opportunity to express their preferences for working in particular areas of the government, and every effort is made to accommodate these preferences while also meeting agency needs.
+The Department of Human Resources maintains the right to make all placements based on a combination of the agency’s needs and the Fellow’s experience and skills.
+Fellows are given the opportunity to express their preferences for working in a particular area of the government.
+For the 2019 term, Fellows placement will only be made by the agencies that are providing funding.